Australia is a proud multi-cultural country

 How we can help

-If you have experienced discrimination on the basis of your race, our team of Australian workplace lawyers and industrial advocates at Discrimination Claims can help.
+If you have experienced discrimination on the basis of your race, our team of Australian workplace lawyers and industrial advocates can help.

-IMPORTANT: If you have been dismissed from employment because of your race, skin colour or ethnic origin, you only have 21 days from the date of your dismissal to lodge a claim, so don’t delay!
+IMPORTANT: If you are dismissed from employment because of age, you have just 21 days from the date of your dismissal to make a claim.